 God meanwhile, has invented popcorn.
 He sits and watches from his pedestal about the variety which he has brought about by this one change.
 He congratulates himself.
 And he relaxes after this long hard day to reap the harvest of his efforts.
 His popcorn has just the right amount of salt, and his humans are just hungry enough that he doesn't need to make changes.
 And he lives happily ever after.

 P.S.
 Because you don't have an ingrained purpose, you have the power to choose!
 You can become an artist, a scientist, a gamer, a humanitarian.
 All avenues lie open at your feet.
 Can you imagine how dull life would be if you knew what you had to do in life?
 You'd just be grinding away all day, everyday at the same thing.
 You can do whatever you want.
 Whatever pleases you.
+You are god's final creation, and have the freedom to become something which you will like and respect.

 But please, make it interesting.
 Don't let God get bored.